Seeking the Kingdom of God: From Religion to Relationship

 The Transforming Power of the Kingdom

-Seeking the Kingdom of God transforms ordinary believers into vessels of divine purpose.
-This transformation opens the door to daily encounters with God, activates spiritual gifts you didn't know you had, and empowers you to partner with the Holy Spirit to see His Kingdom transform ordinary moments into divine appointments.
+Seeking the Kingdom of God transforms ordinary believers into people who carry out God's purposes.
+This transformation opens the door to daily encounters with God, activates spiritual gifts you didn't know you had, and empowers you to partner with the Holy Spirit in transforming ordinary moments into God-orchestrated encounters.

 Kingdom Principle